hieuvp/learning-kubernetes/09-kubernetes-service-accounts/README.md

 <br />

 - By default,
-each Pod can communicate with the API server of the cluster it is running on.
+each `Pod` can communicate with the **API Server** of the cluster it is running on.
-- If no ServiceAccount is specified, it uses the default ServiceAccount of its namespace.
+- If no `ServiceAccount` is specified, it uses the `default` `ServiceAccount` of its `namespace`.
-- As the default ServiceAccounts only have limited rights, it is generally best practice to create a ServiceAccount for each application, giving it the rights it needs (and no more).
+- As the `default` ServiceAccounts only have limited rights, it is generally best practice to create a `ServiceAccount` for each application, giving it the rights it needs and no more.
-- To authenticate against the API server, a Pod uses the token of the attached ServiceAccount.
+- To authenticate against the **API Server**, a `Pod` uses the token of the attached `ServiceAccount`.
-This token is available in the filesystem of each container of the Pod.
+This token is available in the filesystem of each container of the `Pod`.

 ## Table of Contents